mrINEX/learn-English/README.md

        [think], [thing], opportunity, [wait], [weight], [try], receive, tell, the only thing,
 sentence: Open your eyes.
 Look around.
 It is too hot here.
 [Try to close your eyes and fall asleep.], [Come in.
 We are open.]
 The door is closed.
 The door is open.
 She closes the door.
 Her eyes are closed.
 What are you thinking about?
 I have so many things to tell you.
 [I don't think that you will become a doctor.]
 Could you wait for us?
 I can't wait to see you again.
 They should wait.
 Good things come to those who wait.
 What is his weight?
 [We try to keep calm.]
 I think it will rain today.
 I don't think you will become a journalist.

+13.05
+words: [put], [get], receive, give, take, thing, think, [collect], whose, tasty, [too], [enough],
+       from 9:00 to 17:00, [good way],
+sentence: Put these books on the shelf.
+Give me your phone number.
+Take it from him.
+Put the box on the table.
+Why is this car so expensive?
+You should try to understand her.
+I will get his letter tomorrow.
+Put your backpack on the floor.
+May I get your phone number?
+It is cheap.
+It is hard to understand them.
+It is open today.
+It is expensive for us.
+[It is too cheap.
+It is too expensive.]
+It is too late.
+We are hungry too.
+This bag is cheap enough.